 THE CLIFTON BECKWITH BROWN MEMORIAL PRIZE was established in 1901.
-It is a silver medal awarded by the faculty of the College of Architecture to the member of the graduating class having the highest standing in Architectural Design 107-110 inclusive.
-The award is withheld if the standard is not considerably higher than that required for graduation.
+It is a silver medal awarded by the Faculty of the College of Architecture to the member of the graduating class having the highest standing in Architectural Design 106, 107, 108, and 109.

-THE PAUL DICKINSON PRIZE of \$25, established in 1927, is awarded by the faculty of the College of Architecture to the student in the first-year class who has attained the highest record.
-This prize is not awarded unless the record is well above the average of the first-year work in the College.
+THE PAUL DICKSON PRIZE, established in 1927, consists of the income from \$500.
+It is awarded by the Faculty of the College of Architecture to the member of the freshman class who has attained the highest record during the first year.